 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Archroma's score of 24 is higher than 50% of the industry.
+Archroma's score of 24 is lower than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Archroma reported total carbon emissions of approximately 63,214,000 kg CO2e for Scope 1 and about 56,731,000 kg CO2e for Scope 2, resulting in a combined total of around 119,944,000 kg CO2e for both scopes.
 This marks a slight increase from 2023, where emissions were approximately 56,675,000 kg CO2e for Scope 1 and 63,700,000 kg CO2e for Scope 2, totalling about 120,376,000 kg CO2e.
-Archroma has set ambitious reduction targets aimed at decreasing its carbon footprint.
-By FY2030, the company aims to reduce its absolute Scope 1 emissions by 20% and Scope 2 emissions by 40%, using FY2023 as the base year.
-These initiatives include energy efficiency measures for Scope 1 and energy transition measures for Scope 2.
-The company does not currently report Scope 3 emissions, indicating a focus on direct and indirect emissions from its operations.
-Archroma's commitment to sustainability is reflected in its ongoing efforts to enhance energy efficiency and transition to cleaner energy sources, aligning with industry standards for climate action.
+Archroma has set ambitious reduction targets aimed at decreasing its carbon footprint by 2030.
+The company aims for a 20% reduction in absolute Scope 1 emissions and a 40% reduction in Scope 2 emissions, using FY2023 as the baseline year.
+These initiatives focus on energy efficiency measures for Scope 1 and energy transition measures for Scope 2.
+The company does not currently report Scope 3 emissions, indicating a potential area for future improvement in their sustainability reporting.
+Archroma's commitments reflect a proactive approach to climate action, aligning with industry standards for emissions reduction and sustainability.

 Access structured emissions data, company-specific emission factors, and source documents